 (See also Admission to Graduate Standing, Advancement to Candidacy, Program Requirements, and Criteria for Thesis and Project.)

 All entering M.A. students must take diagnostic entrance examinations in music history and music theory.
 Where needed, remedial work may be required prior to graduate study.
-An audition and/or entrance interview is also required.

 Courses in music, including at least 21 units in 200-series

 Option (select one) (10-11 units)

 Electives (4-5 units)